 I want you to RETHINK the sales process.
 I promise that it will change every single interaction with your clients, it will increase your sales, and your clients will be THANKING you.

 Stop Fearing Sales & Up-Selling!

 Photographers and creatives naturally keep themselves small by not wanting to toot our own horns (marketing) and also not charging enough (sales!).
 I’m here to change that.

 We creatives have the same right to a decent income as any engineer.
 We all deserve to have money for vacations, retirement, food, and clothes.
 There is nothing at all wrong with wanting to make a good living with our art.
 It is a mindset shift.

 Sales isn’t a dirty word and you aren’t being greedy when you come from a place of honestly wanting to help your customers.

 How can your art help your clients?
 What are you doing FOR them?
 That’s the key.

 Perfect Pricing Formula

-Download this FREE worksheet for setting prices that work.
+Download this FREE worksheet for setting prices that work for your photography business.

 You will automatically receive free weekly tips on how to offer, price, and sell your work and stay in the loop on upcoming special offers.